What is turmeric good for?

-If you add this spice frequently to food, then you will naturally be having other compounds that up absorption along with it, such as the fats and pepper.
+If you add this spice frequently to food, then you will naturally be having other compounds that up absorption along with it (such as the fats and pepper).

 Always consult with your doctor before taking any supplements.
-Especially whilst taking other medications; or during pregnancy or breast feeding due to possible interactions.
+Especially whilst taking other medications, or during pregnancy or breast feeding due to possible interactions.

-How much to take and side effects
+How much turmeric to take and possible side effects

-Start with smaller doses and build up depending on your gut tolerance.
+Start with smaller doses, and build up depending on your gut tolerance.
 Sometimes stomach ache or diarrhea may be experienced if dosage is too high to begin with.

 If you would like to leave any comments or questions about the subject of turmeric, or share your own experiences whilst using it then I would love to hear from you.
 You can post in the comments box below.
-Thanks for checking out this article today!